sharmaeklavya2/theoremdep-source/includes/graph-theory/path.md

 If all vertices in an undirected graph are reachable from each other, the graph is said to be **connected**.
 If all vertices in a directed graph are reachable from each other, the graph is said to be **strongly-connected**.
 The equivalence classes of the 'reachable' relation are called **connected components**.
-The equivalence classes of the 'strongly-connected' relation are called **strongly-connected components**.
+The equivalence classes of the 'strongly-connected' relation are called **strongly-connected components** (SCCs).